mhooton/goibniu/readme.md

 - Target may not have 2MASS crossmatch (required for J-band magnitude)

 **SSH connection fails for BPM download**
-- Verify SSH key authentication is set up for `speculoos@appcs.ra.phy.cam.ac.uk`
+- Verify SSH key authentication is set up for the server
+- Check `credentials.py` has correct hostname and username
 - Set `download_BPM_from_server: false` and use local bad pixel map

+**"Object of type PosixPath is not JSON serializable"**
+- Path objects need converting to strings before JSON serialization
+- This has been fixed in the modularized version

 **Visualization shows wrong orientation**
 - Survey image orientation may differ from detector
 - This is cosmetic only; optimal positioning calculations are correct

+**"Batch metadata not found" when resuming**
+- The batch directory may be from an older version before metadata was saved
+- Cannot safely resume - start a new batch

+**"Configuration mismatch detected" when resuming**
+- Current config differs from original batch parameters
+- Either restore original config or use `--force-config` (not recommended)
+- Mixing different parameters in one batch invalidates scientific consistency

+**Resume completed but some targets still FAILED**
+- Transient failures (network issues) may succeed on retry
+- Persistent failures (no comparison stars, bad Gaia ID) will fail again
+- Check `error_message` column in CSV for details
+- Use `--skip-failed` on subsequent resumes to stop retrying persistent failures

+**Gaia password warnings appearing multiple times**
+- This is harmless - one warning per parallel worker
+- Suppress with `warnings.filterwarnings('ignore', message='.*passwords.*inactivated.*')` at top of `gaia_queries.py`

 ## Performance Notes

+- **Parallelization**: Grid search uses all CPU cores via `joblib`.
+Typical speedup: 4-8× on modern multi-core systems
 - **Grid spacing**: Smaller values (1-2 pixels) are more thorough but slower.
-Values of 3-5 pixels provide good balance.
+Values of 3-5 pixels provide good balance
 - **Detector size**: Processing time scales with detector area and grid density.
-Typical 1024×1024 detector with spacing=3 takes 30-60 seconds per target.
+Typical 1024×1280 detector with spacing=3 takes ~30-60 seconds per target on modern hardware
 - **Batch processing**: Processes targets sequentially.
-Use batch mode for unattended overnight runs.
+Use batch mode for unattended overnight runs
+- **Gaia queries**: Can be slow (several minutes per target) due to complex joins with 2MASS.
+This is the main bottleneck, not the grid search

 ## Citation